zeroibc/my-mac-os/README.md

 - Use it for web devolopment for its superior Dev Tools in debugging CSS Grid.
 Prefer Chrome dev tools still.

 ## Command Line Apps
 [Homebrew](https://brew.sh) is a wonderful and user friendly package manager for macOS.
+[Here](https://gist.github.com/nikitavoloboev/3fbe13ce427132d0297f411b62f49034) are all the packages I am currently using from it.

-I am however trying to move and use [nix](https://github.com/NixOS/nix) package manager instead.
+I am currently trying to move and use [nix](https://github.com/NixOS/nix) package manager fully instead for the many problems it solves with package management.

-[Here](https://gist.github.com/nikitavoloboev/3fbe13ce427132d0297f411b62f49034) are all the packages I am currently using.
-There's also a curated list of [amazing CLI tools](https://github.com/learn-anything/command-line-tools#readme).

-Below are some command line tools I personally use and love:
+There is a list of [interesting CLI tools](https://github.com/learn-anything/command-line-tools#readme) you can use.
+Below are some command line tools I personally use and love.
-- [thefuck](https://github.com/nvbn/thefuck) - Corrects your previous console command.

 - [ccat](https://github.com/jingweno/ccat) - [cat](http://www.linfo.org/cat.html) command with colours.
 - [coreutils](https://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/) - Various useful GNU utils that don’t come with macOS.
 - [ripgrep](https://github.com/BurntSushi/ripgrep) - Search text for patterns fast.